Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 We should first define our priors.
 For $\omega_1$, one could use a uniform prior between 0 and 1.
 The second entry, $\omega_2$, is fixed anyway.
 For $\omega_3$, one could define it as 1.0 + \delta$, where $\delta$ is a positive real number, which could have an exponential prior.

-Then, we should create a vector of omega values, which we could call 'omega_vector', such that each of its entries would correspond to $\omega_i$ for $I=1, 2, 3$.
+Then, we should create a vector of omega values, which we could call `omega_vector`, such that each of its entries would correspond to $\omega_i$ for $I=1, 2, 3$.
 However, we have to be careful: $\omega_1$ is a random variable, $\omega_2$ is a fixed constant, and $\omega_3$ is the sum between a fixed number and a random variable.
-In RevBayes, a vector should be entirely made of either random variables, or deterministic variables, so we can't define the entries of 'omega_vector' directly.
-Instead, we need to first define the random variables separately, and then defined the 'omega' vector as a vector of deterministic model variables.
+In RevBayes, a vector should be entirely made of either random variables, or deterministic variables, so we can't define the entries of `omega_vector` directly.
+Instead, we need to first define the random variables separately, and then defined `omega_vector` as a vector of deterministic model variables.

-Here, we first define two random variables, called 'pur_om' (purifying selection, corresponding to $\omega_1$), and 'delta_pos_om' (the variables called $\delta$ above, in the expression for $\omega_3$).
+Here, we first define two random variables, called `pur_om` (purifying selection, corresponding to $\omega_1$), and `delta_pos_om` (the variables called $\delta$ above, in the expression for $\omega_3$).
 Using the priors suggested above:
 ```
 pur_om ~ dnBeta(1.0, 1.0)
 delta_pos_om ~ dnExponential(1.0)
 ```

-Next, we define 'omega_vector' as a vector of deterministic variables:
+Next, we define `omega_vector` as a vector of deterministic variables:
 ```
 omega_vector[1] := pur_om
 omega_vector[2] := 1.0